T: (212) 868-5781 ext. 318

 Andy co-authored the AICPA publication Guide To Planning For Performing And Creative Artists and edited the AICPA course Tax Considerations For Professional Athletes And Entertainers.
 He also appeared in the AICPA video Education Funding.
 He assisted the AICPA in planning its Certificate of Educational Achievement program in PFP, as well as planning and lecturing at several of the AICPA’s PFP Technical Conferences and PFP Investment Conferences.
 He has also edited PFP materials for The CPA Journal, as well as for other professional publications and has lectured throughout the country on the subjects of PFP and his specialty of representing performing and creative artists.
 He is proud to have assisted the New York State Society of CPAs in developing their Task Force to provide pro bono assistance to victims of the September 11th disaster and of creating and developing, as well as serving as the chairman of the Disaster Recovery Conference held in New York City in February, 2002.

 Andy holds several professional licenses.
-He has active CPA Licenses in New York (since 1978), California (since 1979), and New Jersey (since 1991).
-He also held real estate brokers licenses for many years in both California and New Jersey.
+He has active CPA Licenses in New York, California, and New Jersey.
 In 2006, Andy obtained a New York Life, Accident, & Health License and has since been licensed in several other states.

-Andy earned a BSBA in Accounting at Boston University’s School of Management in 1975, graduating Magna Cum Laude.
-He earned a MBA in Taxation at Fairleigh Dickinson University graduating with honors in 1979.
+Andy earned a BSBA in Accounting at Boston University’s School of Management, graduating Magna Cum Laude.
+He earned an MBA in Taxation at Fairleigh Dickinson University graduating with honors.

 In 2013, Andy authored a two-part article, “Tackling Tax Planning of Nonresident Alien Artists,” for the Law Journal Newsletters, Entertainment Law & Finance.